FRRouting/frr/doc/user/routeserver.rst

 .. code-block:: frr

-   neighbor 2001:0DB8::A route-map RSCLIENT-A-IMPORT import ...
+   neighbor 2001:0DB8::A route-map RSCLIENT-A-IMPORT in ...
    !
    ...